This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Conventional Treatment

-Cystic acne is the most severe form of acne and the over-the-counter remedies often do little to no good.
+Cystic acne is the most severe form of acne, but over-the-counter remedies aren’t always enough to treat this form of acne.
 If any, benzoyl peroxide is a topical antibacterial treatment that is most often used to treat acne and may help less severe cystic acne.

 Instead, many people opt to see a dermatologist in order to get diagnosed and then prescribed medications to treat cystic acne.